-Alameda County's unincorporated areas are served by two primary water service agencies: East Bay Municipal Utility District (EBMUD) and the Zone 7 Water Agency (Zone 7).
-Approximately 90 percent (325 million gallons per day) of EBMUD's water supply comes from the Mokelumne River.6 EBMUD operates facilities including 21 reservoirs and water tanks in the area.
-EBMUD captures snowmelt from the watersheds of the Mokelumne River and collects it at the Pardee Reservoir 90 miles to the east of the Bay Area, which has a capacity of a 10-month supply of water.7 EBMUD typically stores a six-month emergency supply in local reservoirs, but during a long-term drought, evaporation, and competing water rights on the Mokelumne River's supply would not be able to meet EBMUD's projected customer demands, even with mandatory water use restrictions in place.8 In Alameda County, EDMUD generally supplies water to the western, urban unincorporated areas.
+River.
+EBMUD operates facilities including 21 reservoirs and water tanks in the area.
+EBMUD captures snowmelt from the watersheds of the Mokelumne River and collects it at the Pardee Reservoir 90 miles to the east of the Bay Area, which has a capacity of a 10-month supply of water.
+EBMUD typically stores a six-month emergency supply in local reservoirs, but during a long-term drought, evaporation, and competing water rights on the Mokelumne River's supply would not be able to meet EBMUD's projected customer demands, even with mandatory water use restrictions in place.
+In Alameda County, EDMUD generally supplies water to the western, urban unincorporated areas.
 The areas EDMUD does not supply water service are generally more rural and agricultural and are served by on-site water resources.
 Residential development is typically limited to having higher density and located in areas with potable water service.
-Based on projects in the Alameda County 2000 General Plan, EBMUD determined that it has sufficient system capacity to serve growth anticipated in the Castro Valley area through 2030.9 Zone 7 supplies treated drinking water to the Pleasanton, Livermore, Dublin, and to the Dougherty Valley area.
+Based on projects in the Alameda County 2000 General Plan, EBMUD determined that it has sufficient system capacity to serve growth anticipated in the Castro Valley area through 2030.
+Zone 7 supplies treated drinking water to the Pleasanton, Livermore, Dublin, and to the Dougherty Valley area.
 Zone 7 also provides water supply for agricultural use primarily to South Livermore Valley vineyards and flood protection for all eastern Alameda County.
-10

 EBMUD's most recent water supply plan was the Water Supply Management Program 2040 submitted in June 2012.
 The plan addresses the district's water system and includes a description of the water supply sources, magnitudes of historical and projected water use, and defines challenges for the district.
 The Water Supply Management Program 2040 determined it can meet customer water service demands (based on ABAG population projects) through 2040 during normal conditions such as stable RHNA growth for Alameda County.
-Hebmud's Mokelumne River supply is sufficient during normal or wet years to accommodate current demand, but falls short during droughts.
+EBMUD's Mokelumne River supply is sufficient during normal or wet years to accommodate current demand but falls short during droughts.
 According to the Water Supply Management Program 2040 Plan, EBMUD may be unable to meet the need for water without imposing extreme rationing measures.
 EBMUD is taking action to address ongoing drought conditions.
-The district has a contract with the U.S.
+The district has a contract with the U.S. Bureau of Reclamation for a supplemental water supply from the Sacramento River of up to 100 million gallons per day in dry years.
+The water is transported from the Freeport Regional Water Facility jointly owned by EBMUD and Sacramento County.